agreeya-demorepository/demo/README.md

 The whole application’s business logic and data can be packaged and transferred from one platform to other like local deployment to hosted solution,hosted solution to localized deployment, from one hosted solution to the other with minimum interruption.
 The application is developed using standard web technologies to provide full accessibility from desktop/laptop and tablet browsers.

 ######Security
 As soon the user logs into the application a user specific session-Id is created which does not get time out until the subscriber gets inactive during configured duration.
 The handshake between client & API calls is enabled by sharing this session-Id in every subsequent API calls by that client.This secures client access in the application.
-Additionally, the application can be accessed over the http secure using ssl certificate for secure communication.
+Additionally, the application could be accessed over the http secure using ssl certificate for secure communication.

 #####Sample Request Flow